The 7 Best National Down Payment Assistance Programs for Buyers

 Minimum down payment required: 0%

-Another way you could potentially afford a home with less savings is through special HUD programs like Good Neighbor Next Door and Dollar Homes.
+Another way you could potentially afford a home with less savings is through special HUD programs like Good Neighbor Next Door and HUD Homes.
 These programs offer homes at steep discounts, but they’re only available for homes in specific areas, and not every buyer qualifies.
-So, if you’re planning to go this route, make sure you carefully research these options and work with an experienced real estate team.
+So, if you’re planning to go this route, make sure you carefully research these options and work with an experienced real estate agent.

 How to get down payment assistance in 4 easy steps